dustin10/kaftui/README.md

 ## CLI Arguments

 * `--bootstrap-servers, -b` - Host value used to set the bootstrap servers configuration for the Kafka consumer.
 * `--topic, -t` - Name of the Kafka topic to consume records from.
+If no topic is specified, the application will start up into the `Topics` UI allowing the user to browse the topics available on the Kafka cluster.
 * `--partitions` - CSV of the partition numbers that the consumer should be assigned.
 This argument is used to restrict the set of partitions that will be consumed.
 If not specified, all partitions will be assigned.
 For example, `0,2` would cause only partitions `0` and `2` to be assigned to the Kafka consumer.